 If you need a life-hack for how to stay productive while working from home, you might find a time management system like the Pomodoro Technique will help you.
 It works by making a schedule of tasks with regular breaks.
 Setting a timer and working in blocks of focused activity with short, frequent breaks followed by a longer break to clear the head is one of the best productivity boosting methods for working from home.
 For people who struggle with procrastination or staying focused, this is a good way to get into a work routine with regular breaks.

 If working from home is getting too much, it’s time to spend a few hours de-stressing.
-Maybe watch a movie, treat yourself to a relaxing bath, go for a walk, plant something in the garden, play a board game with the family.
+Maybe watch a movie, treat yourself to a relaxing bath, go for a walk, plant something in the garden, do a jigsaw, or play a board game with the family.
 Reconnect.
 You’re not in this alone.

 5. Reward Yourself